 Having travelled 11,052 miles through 11 western states over eight weeks, I thought I’d reflect on what I’ve heard and the perceptions gained.
 Reflecting my consultancy career, this is akin to an interim report.

-I’m drawing on over 120 conversations with friends, family, and strangers I met out west.
+I’m drawing on over 120 conversations with friends, family, and strangers I met out West.
 No one was hesitant to speak and share their thoughts.
 Some were pleased to unburden themselves of the tension they held.
 I positioned myself as neutral, introducing myself as ‘John from Scotland’.
 The latter was enticing – I often got asked about Scotland, where to visit, or to be told about a connection, clan, trip or family.
 I listened, not advocated – the only time I changed this tack was to observe that the best thing to come out of Edinburgh is the road to Glasgow.
-My western route on the map below.

 Four inter-related themes emerged.